jerrymao15/ARITISTREE/README.md

 # ARITISTREE
-a interactive tree for finding new music artists very wip
+a interactive tree for finding new music artists using React very wip